 - TOEFL if appropriate with a minimum score of 500.

-- Two sets of official transcripts from all colleges and universities attend with official verification of graduation.
+- Two sets of official transcripts from all colleges and universities attended with official verification of graduation.

 - A minimum of three letters of recommendation that assess academic accomplishments and potential for graduate study.